What is Tea Tree Oil, Its Uses, and Benefits?

 Tea Tree oil may cause some side effects to certain people when applied to the skin; skin irritation, swelling, dryness, itching, burning, redness, and stinging.

-This is unsafe if consumed orally and causes severe side effects; confusion, inability to walk, rash, coma, degraded consciousness.
+This is unsafe if consumed orally and causes severe side effects; confusion, inability to walk, rash, coma, and degraded consciousness.